 However, the organizers of the campaign demand that this paragraph be amended as follows: "The name is considered complete if it includes the name of the abstract person, the name of his father or mother, the name of the correct grandfather on both sides, and the surname, if any."

-Razaw Mahmoud, a lawyer and campaigner, said in a previous statement that, “According to the National Card Law, a child bears the name of his father or grandfather, without giving this right to single mothers, for example children whose parents are not known due to social problems, sectarian violence, those who were born as a result of their mothers being raped by ISIS militants, or whose mothers were legally married to ISIS militants.
+Razaw Mahmoud, a lawyer and campaigner, said in a previous statement that, “According to the National Card Law, a child bears the name of his father or grandfather, without giving this right to single mothers, for example children whose parents or one of them are not known due to social problems, sectarian violence, those who were born as a result of their mothers being raped by or legally married to an ISIS militants.

 “Now the fate of their fathers is not known, so they are not given registration documents because the destiny and whereabouts of their fathers are unknown, at a time when these children should now attend school, so this campaign and all of our efforts are to solve the problem of these children,” Mahmoud enthusiastically talked to Kirkuknow.